fbpx

 • Erosion of Trust in the System

-The loss of public confidence in the probate system due to scam artists and slow authorities is a significant issue.
+The loss of public confidence in the probate system due to fraudsters and slow authorities is a significant issue.
 Experts estimate probate fraud costs £150 million a year in the UK, affecting one in two professionals who have encountered it.

 little house and money